Cost Segregation in Toledo, Ohio

 Timelines vary depending on project complexity and documentation readiness.

-Ohio begins with federal adjusted gross income but may require state-level adjustments to certain federal depreciation deductions.
+Ohio begins with federal adjusted gross income but may require state-level modifications to certain federal depreciation deductions.

 Contact RCG

-Companies operating industrial and warehouse facilities in Canton and surrounding communities may contact RCG to review whether a Cost Segregation analysis is appropriate for their property.
+Companies operating logistics, warehouse, and manufacturing facilities in Toledo and surrounding communities may contact RCG to review whether a Cost Segregation analysis is appropriate for their property.